sid-agrawal/sid-agrawal.github.io/_posts/2021-09-27-sel4-page-count.md

 date: 2021-09-27
 categories: sel4, virtual memory
 ---

-## Discrepancy in number of pages allocated
+Discrepancy in number of pages allocated as per 2 different data structure in the virtual memory library.

 In my test setup(which is copied from `sel4test` system), the root task(driver) starts another process(test app) using `sel4utils_spawn_process_v`.(inside basic_run_test).
 Then in the root task we do a walk of the child task's address space structures maintained by `sel4utils/vspace` library.